bevyengine/rfcs/rfcs/45-stageless.md

 - Misc.
   - Implement bulk scheduling capabilities (`.add_systems`, descriptor wrapper enum, and convenience macros like `chain!`)
     - Rebrand "system chaining" (e.g. `ChainSystem`) into something else, like "system piping".

+There is a prototype implementation of these changes (in a separate module) here: bevyengine/bevy#4391 (The **Appendix** shows several snippets from this.)

 ## Drawbacks